Protests sweep Myanmar to oppose coup, support Suu Kyi

 Massive crowds from all corners of Yangon gathered in townships, filling streets as they headed towards the Sule Pagoda at the heart of the city, also a rallying point during the Buddhist monk-led 2007 protests and others in 1988.

 A line of armed police with riot shields set up barricades, but did not try to stop the demonstration.
-Some marchers presented police with flowers as a sign of peace.
+Some marchers presented police with flowers.
+One officer was photographed giving a surreptitious three-finger salute.

 Protesters gestured with the three-finger salute that has become a symbol of protest against the coup.
 Drivers honked their horns and passengers held up photos of Suu Kyi.